Chris Chelios: Personal life

-Chelios grew up in Chicago, Illinois, where his father, Constantine "Gus" Chelios, owned a chain of Greek restaurants.
-The family name was originally "Tselios", but Gus chose to change the family's spelling.
-The family moved to Poway, California, in 1977, when his father left his struggling business in Chicago to open a restaurant in the San Diego area.
-He was a Chicago Blackhawks fan during his childhood but was more focused on football, idolizing Chicago Bears linebacker Dick Butkus.
-Chelios attended Mount Carmel High School (Chicago) before his family moved west, and then finished prep studies at Mira Mesa Senior High School in San Diego.

-Chelios and his wife Tracee were married in 1987.
+Chelios attended Mount Carmel High School in Chicago before his family moved west, and then finished prep studies at Mira Mesa Senior High School in San Diego.
+He and his wife Tracee were married in 1987.
 They met while students at the University of Wisconsin–Madison.
 They have four children: Dean (born 1989), Jake (born 1991), Caley (born 1993), and Tara (born 1996).
-Dean Chelios, a forward, scored a pair of power play goals to help his Cranbrook-Kingswood high school team win the 2006 Division III Michigan state high school hockey championship.
+Dean Chelios, a forward for Cranbrook-Kingswood High School in Bloomfield Hills, Michigan, scored two power play goals helping his team win the 2006 Division III Michigan state high school hockey championship.
 Dean played for the Chicago Steel of the USHL in Bensenville, Illinois, and last played in 2016 for the Wichita Thunder of the ECHL.
-In May 2009, Jake was drafted 49th overall by the Chicago Steel, and joined his brother at Michigan State.
-Jake is a defenseman, like his father, and currently plays with the Grand Rapids Griffins in the Detroit Red Wings organization.
-Caley graduated from Northwestern University and is currently a reporter for the Chicago Blackhawks.
+In May 2009, Jake was drafted 49th overall by the Chicago Steel and joined his brother at Michigan State University in Lansing.
+Jake is a defenseman, like his father, and played with Kunlun Red Star of the KHL.
+Caley graduated from Northwestern University and is a reporter for the Chicago Blackhawks.